March 3rd, 2015

 BY admin / 0 COMMENT

 Denture wearers want to know that their dentures are clean and appear natural to family and friends.
 Daily cleaning and stain removal are essential for fresh breath and a natural smile according to Tiger Smile Family Dentistry dental office in Baton Rouge.
-However, constant cleaning shortens the life of dentures, but people who do not clean dentures suffer from discomfort or fungal infections.
+However, constant cleaning using denture solution shortens the life of dentures, but people who do not clean dentures suffer from discomfort or fungal infections.
 What should denture wearers do?

 Typical Cleaning Process